POLYVIEW-3D Tutorial

 T or t as transparent surface with the same availability upon rendering program

-V or v as side chain sticks under transparent surface, again available for PyMol only with replacement by spheres in the case of RasMol.
+V or v as side chain sticks under transparent surface, again available for PyMol only with replacement by spheres in case of RasMol.

-Please note that if at least one residue is specified to be rendered with transparent surface, all other surfaces will also be shown as transparent, as a result of a global setting in PyMol, which is applied to all instances of surface representation.
+NOTE: if at least one residue is specified to be rendered with transparent surface, all other surfaces will also be shown as transparent, as a result of a global setting in PyMol, which is applied to all instances of surface representation.

 If a few residues are to be highlighted, one can enter the list (and the corresponding selection string) manually.
 However, for more complex annotations, we recommend a list conversion tool, which is available via Converter link located next to highlighting option.
-This tool allows one to process residue list in two ways, converting a simple selection string to the POLYVIEW format, while taking into account color and 3D rendering settings to be applied, and in the opposite way, allowing one to generate a plain list of residues from the one formatted automatically by the server, e.g., when performing various structure analyses.
-In both cases, these strings can be pasted to or copied from the respective text fields, faciltating the task performed.
-Note that adjacent numbers of residues can be replaced by their range defined by hyphen (e.g., 10-12:v instead of 10:v,11:v,12:v).
+This tool allows one to process a residue list in two ways, converting a simple selection string to the POLYVIEW format, while taking into account color and 3D rendering settings to be applied, and in the opposite way, allowing one to generate a plain list of residues from the one formatted automatically by the server, e.g., when performing various structure analyses.
+In both cases, these strings can be copied from or pasted to the respective text fields, faciltating the task performed.

 Membrane spanning regions Ligand binding pocket Phosphorylation sites